BOTOX® vs. Fillers vs. Facelift: Which Is Right for You? (Updated 2026)

 Injectables are a more affordable solution initially, but they add up with repeated treatments over several years.
 To achieve results similar to a facelift, you would end up paying for higher and higher volumes of filler over the years, which could add up to a higher cost (and more visits to the office) than surgery.

-If you would like to schedule a consultation with a plastic surgeon in Palo Alto or Campbell, CA, please contact us online or call (650) 325-1118 (Palo Alto) or (408) 371-1118 (Campbell).
+If you would like to schedule a consultation with a plastic surgeon in Palo Alto or Campbell, CA, please request a consultation using the online form or call us at (650) 325-1118 to get started.

 Leave a Reply